jonnonz1/nz-statute-book/acts/public/2017/contract-and-commercial-law-act-2017.md

   (c) the provisions of enactments specified in Part 2 of Schedule 5:
   (d) the provisions of enactments that are described in Part 3 of Schedule 5:
   (e) the provisions of enactments that are described in Part 4 of Schedule 5 except to the extent that rules of a court, or guidelines issued with the authority of a court, tribunal, or any other body, specified in that Part of Schedule 5 provide for the use of electronic technology in accordance with this subpart.
+(3) Despite subsection (2)﻿(d), this subpart applies to a deed that creates a power of attorney in connection with a security interest.

 ### 218A Temporary modification relating to powers of attorney and outbreak of COVID-19
 [Repealed]